Tandemn-Labs/tandemn-koi/README.md

 # Koi — Automatic LLM Inference Placement System

 Koi is an intelligent orchestration layer for LLM inference jobs.
-Given a model, a workload description, and a map of available GPU resources, it determines the optimal placement: which GPU type, how many, and exactly how to configure tensor parallelism (TP), pipeline parallelism (PP), data parallelism (DP), and the vLLM engine — then tells the Tandem CLI where and how to launch the job.
+Given a model, a workload description, and a map of available GPU resources, it determines the optimal placement: which GPU type, how many, and exactly how to configure tensor parallelism (TP), pipeline parallelism (PP), data parallelism (DP), and the vLLM engine — then tells the tandemn CLI where and how to launch the job.

 It does not launch jobs itself.
 It decides.
-The Tandem system does the launching.
+The tandemn system does the launching.

 ---

 ## How It Works — End to End

 ```
-tandem launch Qwen/Qwen2.5-72B-Instruct dataset.jsonl --hours 8 --cheapest
+tandemn launch Qwen/Qwen2.5-72B-Instruct dataset.jsonl --hours 8 --cheapest
                           │
                           ▼
               ┌───────────────────────┐